flyingkukri/countexex/README.md

 ```
 if you have multiple cores and at least *8GB* of memory.

-In order to be able to debug the system, set the option *STORM_DEVELOPER* to *ON* in *countexex/storm/CMakeLists.txt*.
+To enable system debugging, set the *STORM_DEVELOPER* option to *ON*.
+You can achieve this by running *ccmake ..* and configuring the options presented there.
 If you want to use the Gurobi solver that is not shipped with Storm, you need to additionally enable *STORM_USE_GUROBI* and set the path in *GUROBI_ROOT*.
 Thereafter, execute make.

 To obtain the latest updates for the submodules at a later point, run: